JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 @Deprecated(message = "Your message about the deprecation", level = DeprecationLevel.HIDDEN)
 fun Printer(...) {...}
 ```

-Use the compiler option `-XXLanguage:+KotlinFunInterfaceConstructorReference` to enable this feature.

 ## Functional interfaces vs. type aliases